frequently asked questions about bitcoin & coin.space wallet

 How does it work?

 At its most basic, OpenAlias is a TXT DNS record on an FQDN (fully qualified domain name).
-By combining this with Digital currency related technologies we have created an aliasing standard that is intuitive and familiar to users, and can interoperate with both centralised and decentralised domain systems.
+By combining this with Digital currency related technologies we have created an aliasing standard that is intuitive and familiar to users, and can interoperate with both centralized and decentralized domain systems.
 Sending coins are as simple as knowing your coin.space address.
 Only some Bitcoin wallets support this today but all Coin.Space users can send to each right now.
-The format looks like [email protected]

 Can I see the Source code?